TelemetryDeck/KotlinSDK/README.md

 ## Session Tracking

-The `SessionTrackingSignalProvider` is enabled by default in order to provide for the `TelemetryDeck.Acquisition.newInstallDetected` signal as well as enrichment of signals with default parameters regarding user retention like session duration, days used, number of sessions etc.
+The SDK uses session tracking detect when the app is launched for the first time (`TelemetryDeck.Acquisition.newInstallDetected`) and enrich signals with default parameters regarding user retention like session duration, days used, number of sessions etc.

+- Session state is stored within the application's file folder on the user's device.

+- The session state will be removed when a user uninstalls an app.
+The SDK does not "bridge" state between installations.

+- Users can reset the session state at any time by using the "Clear Data" action in Settings of their device.

+The SDK tracks sessions by means of a session manager.
+The default session manager is `SessionTrackingSignalProvider` and it is enabled by default.

 Here are some concepts on which the `SessionTrackingSignalProvider` is based: